This Chemical Engineering programme offers you the opportunity to take up a placement year working in industry in your third year.

 - poster and oral presentations

-Independent study is supported by our Virtual Learning Environment, Blackboard.
+Independent study is supported by our virtual learning environment, Canvas.
 Reading lists and suggested resources for independent study provide you with clear direction, while regular contact hours and informal feedback throughout the course provide all the support you may need.

 Assessments will include formal exams, class tests, lab reports, coursework, research reports, computer based assessment, quizzes, poster and oral presentations.
 Practical skills are assessed via individual and group technical reports with the laboratory work linked with the taught modules.

 We have a number of specialist laboratories equipped to cover a range of engineering disciplines.